 Need to know

-More states and territories are opening their wallets to help households reduce their energy consumption and bolster their green credentials.
+As more of us struggle with the rising cost of power, state and territory governments are increasingly opening their wallets to help us reduce our energy consumption and bolster our green credentials.

-So, if you're thinking about stepping-up your energy economy and could do with some extra help (couldn't we all?), read on to see what's available in your state or territory and whether you qualify.
+So, if you're thinking about investing in more energy-efficient appliances, looking into solar or a heat pump water system and could do with some extra help, read on to see what's available in your state or territory and whether you qualify.

 What is a rebate?

-Looking through these state and territory schemes, you'll see many of them involve signing up for, swapping and substituting different rebates or subsidies.
+Looking through these schemes, you'll see many of them involve signing up for or swapping different rebates or subsidies.